 David Zhang graduated in Computer Science from Peking University.
 He received his MSc in 1982 and his PhD in 1985 in both Computer Science from the Harbin Institute of Technology (HIT), respectively.
 From 1986 to 1988 he was a Postdoctoral Fellow at Tsinghua University and then an Associate Professor at the Academia Sinica, Beijing.
 In 1994 he received his second PhD in Electrical and Computer Engineering from the University of Waterloo, Ontario, Canada.
 He has been a Chair Professor at the Hong Kong Polytechnic University where he is the Founding Director of Biometrics Research Centre (UGC/CRC) supported by the Hong Kong SAR Government since 2005.
-Currently, he is X.Q.
-Deng Presidential Chair Professor in Chinese University of Hong Kong (Shenzhen).
+Currently, he is a Distinguished Presidential Chair Professor in Chinese University of Hong Kong (Shenzhen).
 He also serves as Visiting Chair Professor in Tsinghua University and HIT, and Adjunct Professor in Shanghai Jiao Tong University, Peking University, National University of Defense Technology and the University of Waterloo.
-He is the Founder and Editor-in-Chief, International Journal of Image and Graphics (IJIG); Book Editor, Springer International Series on Biometrics (KISB); Organizer, the first International Conference on Biometrics Authentication (ICBA); Associate Editor of more than ten international journals including IEEE Transactions and so on.
-Over past 30 years, he have been working on pattern recognition, image processing and biometrics, where many research results have been awarded and some created directions, including palmprint recognition, computerized TCM and facial beauty analysis, are famous in the world.
+He is the Founders, International Journal of Image and Graphics (IJIG) and Springer International Series on Biometrics (KISB); Organizer, the first International Conference on Biometrics Authentication (ICBA); Associate Editor of more than ten international journals including IEEE Transactions and so on.
+Over past 40 years, he have been working on pattern recognition, image processing and biometrics, where many research results have been awarded and some created directions, including palmprint recognition, computerized TCM and facial beauty analysis, are famous in the world.
 So far, he has published over 20 monographs, 500 international journal papers and 40 patents from USA/Japan/China.
 He has been continuously listed as a Highly Cited Researchers in Engineering by Clarivate Analytics (formerly known as Thomson Reuters) for consecutive 8 years (2014-2021) (http://highlycited.com).
-He is also ranked about 85 with H-Index 123 at Top 1000 Scientists for international Computer Science and Electronics.
+He is also ranked about 85 with H-Index 123 at Top 1000 Scientists for international Computer Science and Electronics in 2021.
 Professor Zhang is a Croucher Senior Research Fellow, Distinguished Speaker of the IEEE Computer Society, and Fellows of both Royal Societ of Canada and Canadian Academy of Engineering, as well as IEEE Life Fellow and IAPR/AAIA Fellow.

 Copyright © 2004 Department of Computing, The Hong Kong Polytechnic University